User Misconceptions of LLM-Based Conversational Programming Assistants: Misconceptions Brainstorming

-\paragraph{Symbolic logic} Users may have confusions that LLMs as a class sometimes respond to prompts, including algebra or logic problems, with correct answers.
-Still, they do not arrive at such responses by the same mechanism as a calculator (and have many unintuitive sensitivities to how math problems are presented in prompting \cite{Mirzadeh2024GSM-Symbolic:Models}).
+\paragraph{Symbolic logic} Users may be confused that LLMs sometimes respond to prompts, including algebra or logic problems, with correct answers yet don't arrive at such responses via the same mechanism as a calculator (and have many unintuitive sensitivities to how math problems are presented \cite{Mirzadeh2024GSM-Symbolic:Models}).

-\paragraph{Context window} \citet{Jayagopal2022ExploringProgrammers} described a "monotonicity belief", in which users believed that giving more information to code synthesizers would always improve their performance.
-In fact, managing the context window of LLMs is a potential meta-cognitive challenge for users \citet{Tankelevitch2024TheAI}, especially because there are highly non-linear relationships between LLM recall of information from the context window and its position \citet{Liu2024LostContexts}.
-Context window size can also differ across models and tools, so tracking this information across the various tools available can challenge the user as well.
+\paragraph{Context window} There is a "monotonicity belief" where users believe that giving more information to code synthesizers would always improve performance \cite{Jayagopal2022ExploringProgrammers} .
+In fact, managing the context window is a meta-cognitive challenge \cite{Tankelevitch2024TheAI}, especially given highly non-linear relationships between LLM recall of information and its position in the context window \cite{Liu2024LostContexts}.
+Context window size also differs across models and tools, challenging users to track this information.